amlight/int_collector/README.md

 # Installation
 ## Collector setup

 * Install Ubuntu VM.
 We only tested INTCollector with Ubuntu 18.04 64 bit with kernel v4.15.
+Both python2 and python3 should work.
 * Install `bcc` package from https://github.com/iovisor/bcc.
 * Clone this repo
    ``` shell